 What are your rights as a client/patient?

 There is an EU law that protects your personal data and it’s called the General Data Protection Regulation (GDPR).
 We must ensure that when you ask about your personal data we respond promptly to your request.
-You have the rights to have your data corrected or removed or transferred to another service provider and also to ask that we stop using your data.
+Under certain circumstances you have the right to have your data corrected or removed or transferred to another service provider and also to ask that we stop using your data.
 You have the right not to be subject to decisions that were made purely by machine, unless certain conditions apply.

 Where you have previously given your consent, you have the right to have that consent removed, unless a legal authority prevents us from doing this.
 You have the right not to be pestered by nuisance email or tele-marketing.